Volts Electronics Mathematics Formulas

 More by this Author

-How to figure out amps.
+How to figure out watts.
 Lots more info...

 How to figure out ohms.
 Lots more info...
 And includes Resistor Value Color Code Table.